Below: an explanation of major New York theater awards. And before that, a calendar of this year’s nominations and award announcements/ceremonies.

 The Chita Rivera Awards are given by the NYC Dance Alliance Foundation for dance and choreographic excellence on Broadway, Off-Broadway and in film.
 Founded in 1982, it was first called the Fred Astaire Awards, and then the Fred and Adele Astaire Awards, changing its name three years ago to honor the Tony-winning dancer, actress and singer.

 I include the Chita Rivera Awards as an example of the several specialized theater awards, which include the American Theatre Wing’s Henry Hewes Awards , honoring theatrical design and given in the Fall.
 There are many other theater awards — such as the New York Innovative Theatre Awards honoring achievement in independent (aka Off-Off Broadway) theater, also given in the Fall.
+Actors Equity gives out a slew of annual awards.
 New theater awards are created each year.
 A wag might say that theater awards have proliferated in inverse proportion to theater’s significance in the culture.
 But that, like many observations during theater award season, is unfair.
 Whatever else theater awards do or don’t do, they offer two benefits: 1.
 They occasionally offer validation and encouragement to those who deserve it.
 2. They spark attention and conversation.

 *I still am a voting member of the American Theatre Critics Association, the Drama Desk Awards, and the Outer Critics Circle.